-- a) date of entry in the register; - b) name of the dam, its purpose and intended/actual contents; - c) the consequence category of the dam as assessed using the Manual for Assessing Consequence Categories and Hydraulic Performance of Structures (EM635); - d) dates, names, and reference for the design plan plus dates, names, and reference numbers of all document(s) lodged as part of a design plan for the dam; - e) name and qualifications of the suitably qualified and experienced person who certified the design plan and 'as constructed' drawings; - f) for the regulated dam, other than in relation to any levees: - i) the dimensions (metres) and surface area (hectares) of the dam measured at the footprint of the dam; - ii) coordinates (latitude and longitude in GDA94) within five metres at any point from the outside of the dam including its storage area - iii) dam crest volume (megalitres); - iv) spillway crest level (metres AHD). - v) maximum operating level (metres AHD); - vi) storage rating table of stored volume versus level (metres AHD); - vii) design storage allowance (megalitres) and associated level of the dam (metres AHD); - viii) mandatory reporting level (metres AHD); - g) the design plan title and reference relevant to the dam; - h) the date construction was certified as compliant with the design plan; - i) the name and details of the suitably qualified and experienced person who certified that the constructed dam was compliant with the design plan; - i) details of the composition and construction of any liner; - k) the system for the detection of any leakage through the floor and sides of the dam;
+- a) date of entry in the register; - b) name of the dam, its purpose and intended/actual contents; - c) the consequence category of the dam as assessed using the Manual for Assessing Consequence Categories and Hydraulic Performance of Structures (EM635); - d) dates, names, and reference for the design plan plus dates, names, and reference numbers of all document(s) lodged as part of a design plan for the dam; - e) name and qualifications of the suitably qualified and experienced person who certified the design plan and 'as constructed' drawings; - f) for the regulated dam, other than in relation to any levees: - i) the dimensions (metres) and surface area (hectares) of the dam measured at the footprint of the dam; - ii) coordinates (latitude and longitude in GDA94) within five metres at any point from the outside of the dam including its storage area - iii) dam crest volume (megalitres); - iv) spillway crest level (metres AHD). - v) maximum operating level (metres AHD); - vi) storage rating table of stored volume versus level (metres AHD); - vii) design storage allowance (megalitres) and associated level of the dam (metres AHD);

-- dates when the regulated dam underwent an annual inspection for structural and operational adequacy, and to ascertain the available storage volume for 1 November of any year; - m) dates when recommendations and actions arising from the annual inspection were provided to the administering authority; and - n) dam water quality as obtained from any monitoring required under this environmental authority as at 1 November of each year.

-"regulated dam" means any dam in the significant or high consequence category as assessed using the Manual for Assessing Consequence Categories and Hydraulic Performance of Structures (EM635) published by the administering authority.

-"regulated structure" includes land-based containment structures, levees, bunds and voids, but not a tank or container designed and constructed to an Australian Standard that deals with strength and structural integrity.

-"rehabilitation" means the process of reshaping and revegetating land to restore it to a stable landform and in accordance with the acceptance criteria set out in this environmental authority and, where relevant, includes remediation of contaminated land.

-"release event" means a surface water discharge from mine affected water storages or contaminated areas on the licensed place.

-"RL" means reduced level, relative to mean sea level as distinct from depths to water.
+- viii) mandatory reporting level (metres AHD); - g) the design plan title and reference relevant to the dam; - h) the date construction was certified as compliant with the design plan; - i) the name and details of the suitably qualified and experienced person who certified that the constructed dam was compliant with the design plan; - j) details of the composition and construction of any liner; - k) the system for the detection of any leakage through the floor and sides of the dam; - dates when the regulated dam underwent an annual inspection for structural and operational adequacy, and to ascertain the available storage volume for 1 November of any year; - m) dates when recommendations and actions arising from the annual inspection were provided to the administering authority; and - n) dam water quality as obtained from any monitoring required under this environmental authority as at 1 November of each year. - "regulated dam" means any dam in the significant or high consequence category as assessed using the Manual for Assessing Consequence Categories and Hydraulic Performance of Structures (EM635) published by the administering authority. - "regulated structure" includes land-based containment structures, levees, bunds and voids, but not a tank or container designed and constructed to an Australian Standard that deals with strength and structural integrity. - "rehabilitation" means the process of reshaping and revegetating land to restore it to a stable landform and in accordance with the acceptance criteria set out in this environmental authority and, where relevant, includes remediation of contaminated land. - "release event" means a surface water discharge from mine affected water storages or contaminated areas on the licensed place. - "RL" means reduced level, relative to mean sea level as distinct from depths to water. - "secondary containment system" means a system designed, installed and operated to prevent any release of contaminants from the system, or containers within the system, to land, groundwater, or surface waters.